Argelbargel/external-ingress-auth/README.md

 **:**:**:/admin/**:admin
 ```

+Rules are evaluated in the order that they are provided.
+The first rule matching all request-parameters (ingress-hostname, remote-ip, request-method and requested-path) is used to authorize the request.

+You may add comments to the rules-file.
+Every line starting with `#` is regarded as a comment.

 #### Escaping of separator characters

 Any of the special separator characters used in the rules definition (`:`, `,` and whitespace) can be escaped using `\<character`, e.g. `User\ containing a \:\ colon`.